rcc-uchicago/api-standards/README.md

 | /dogs       | Create new dogs | List dogs | Bulk update | Delete all dogs |
 | /dogs/1234  | Error           | Show Bo   | If exists, update Bo; If not, error | Delete Bo |

-(Example from Web API Design, by Brian Mulloy, Apigee.)

 ## Responses

 * No values in keys
 * No internal-specific names (e.g. "node" and "taxonomy term")
 * Metadata should only contain direct properties of the response set, not properties of the members of the response set

 ### Good examples